Writer/Surfer

 Cons: Runs small, top vents not adjustable

 The Igniter sports big safety features like Mips and Sweet Protection’s proprietary 2Vi tech.
-A dial in the rear of the helmet ensures a perfect fit, while ample venting made the Igniter cool on warm days.
-Unfortunately, sizing was a bit wonky.
+A dial in the rear of the helmet ensures a perfect fit, while ample venting makes the Igniter cool on warm days.
+Unfortunately, we found sizing to be a bit tricky.
 The Igniter comes in S/M, M/L, and L/XL.
 Normally wearing a large, we tested in the M/L, which felt a bit snug.
 If you find yourself between sizes, we’d recommend sizing up.

 CHECK PRICE ON EVO CHECK PRICE ON AMAZON